 Structured entities.
 The Group considers RSHB Capital S.A. incorporated for Eurobonds issue for the Bank as consolidated structured entity under IFRS 12 requirements.
-As at 31 December 2018 the Group guarantees all obligations of the consolidated structured entity represented by subordinated debts in the amount of RR 27 765 million (31 December 2017: Eurobonds issued in the amount of RR 113 819 million and subordinated debts in the amount of RR 29 202 million).
-During 2018 and 2017 the Group did not provide any other financial support to the consolidated structured entity.
+As at 31 December 2019 the Group guarantees all obligations of the consolidated structured entity represented by subordinated debts in the amount of RR 24 295 million (31 December 2018: subordinated debts in the amount of RR 27 765 million).
+During 2019 and 2018 the Group did not provide any other financial support to the consolidated structured entity.
 The Group has no current obligation or intention neither to provide financial or other support to the consolidated structured entity nor to assist it in obtaining financial support.
 Refer to Note 16.